Last Updated on October 15, 2022

 While this system isn’t as intricate as the ones in the Ospreys it really doesn’t have to be as it’s not meant for hiking through the Himalayas (just through the airports, train stations etc) which the suspension is already optimized the best for!

 Adjustable Hip Belt:

 Outbreaks Hipbelt is another external component that makes it significantly easier to carry around.
 It’s super adjustable with two pockets one on each side and is definitely something you will be using a lot whilst lugging around a 45L beast on your back.

 The truth is rolling suitcases aren’t suitable for city travels and hiking backpacks don’t have a messy organization.

 The Tortuga, on the other hand, is a combination of good ergonomics and portability with the obsessive organization making it easier for a world traveler to traveler hassle-free packing a whole bunch of stuff.

 If that sounds like you then the Tortuga Outbreaker is going to be just right for your travel lifestyle!

 Sure it’s a little bit on the expensive end but nothing that is good is really cheap and moreover, I’m sure the contents in your backpack are much more valuable.

-Thank you for reading through the end if you have any queries do leave a comment below.
+Thank you for reading through the end of my Tortuga Outbreaker review if you have any queries do leave a comment below.